Probing Picohertz Gravitational Waves with Pulsars: Results

-To forecast detection prospects, we conduct simulations to determine the scaling relations between detection sensitivity and (1) data size and (2) data uncertainty levels.
-To generate the simulated pulsar data, we draw from the extrapolated distribution of pulsar location based on~\cite{Xin2021}.
 We verify that, when probing strain amplitudes above potential CW sources, uncertainties in pulsar distances alone do not significantly impact the upper limits on $h_0$.
 Each simulation assumes a null CW signal.
-We find the detection sensitivity scales as $\propto \sigma_a/\sqrt{N}$ when $N$ is asymptotically large (above $\sim100$), where $\sigma_a$ denotes the uncertainty in data used for inference and $N$ is the number of pulsars (Fig.~\ref{fig:scaling}).
-When $N$ is below 50, boundary effects kick in and the scaling deviate from $\propto 1/\sqrt{N}$.
-In fact, we find the improvement of $h_0$ upper limit with respect to $N$ to be more efficient when $N$ is below 50.
+We find the detection sensitivity scales as $\propto \sigma_p/\sqrt{N}$ when $N$ is asymptotically large (above $\sim100$), where $\sigma_p$ denotes the uncertainty in data used for inference and $N$ is the number of pulsars (Fig.~\ref{fig:scaling}).
+When $N$ is below 50, boundary effects kick in and the scaling deviates from $\propto 1/\sqrt{N}$---the exponent on $N$ in the power law scaling is slightly smaller than $-1/2$.

-Upcoming experiments will dramatically expand the PTA by increasing the number of precisely timed MSPs to the order of several hundred, representing more than an order-of-magnitude increase in size relative to current data~\cite{Xin2021}.
-Distance measurements will also improve significantly with SKA astrometry~\cite{Smits:2011}, reducing uncertainties to levels that satisfy our distance-precision criterion for essentially all pulsars.
-According to~\cite{Xin2021}, SKA1 is expected to produce precise measurements for 675 pulsars, with an additional 120 achieved by SKA2.